Subdomains, Addon Domains And Parked Domains

 (Contact your web host if you get error messages)

-You can also easily remove subdomains using the cPanel Subdomains feature.
+You can also remove subdomains using the cPanel Subdomains panel.

-To delete your subdomain, go to the Subdomains > Modify a Subdomain area, then locate the item to be deleted and click Remove
+To delete subdomains, go to the Subdomains > Modify a Subdomain section, locate the item you would like to delete and click Remove

 How to delete a subdomain